smart-edge-open/ido-specs/doc/building-blocks/enhanced-platform-awareness/openness-telemetry.md

 1. Select the flavor for the deployment of CollectD from the OEK during OpenNESS deployment; the flavor is to be selected with `telemetry_flavor: <flavor name>`.

-   In the event of using the `flexran` profile, `n3000-1-3-5-beta-cfg-2x2x25g-setup.zip` and `n3000-1-3-5-beta-rte-setup.zip` need to be available in `./openness-experience-kits/opae_fpga` directory; for details about the packages, see [FPGA support in OpenNESS](https://github.com/otcshare/x-specs/blob/master/doc/enhanced-platform-awareness/openness-fpga.md#edge-controller)
+   In the event of using the `flexran` profile, `OPAE_SDK_1.3.7-5_el7.zip` needs to be available in `./openness-experience-kits/opae_fpga` directory; for details about the packages, see [FPGA support in OpenNESS](https://github.com/otcshare/specs/blob/master/doc/building-blocks/enhanced-platform-awareness/openness-fpga.md#edge-controller)
 2. To access metrics available from CollectD, connect to the Prometheus [dashboard](#prometheus).
 3. Look up an example the CollectD metric by specifying the metric name (ie. `collectd_cpufreq`) and pressing `execute` under the `graph` tab.
    ![CollectD Metric](telemetry-images/collectd_metric.png)